YikeShen/Dissertation_Chapter-IV/readme.txt

 Shen et al., 2020.
-Rhizosphere Soil is Key to the Uptake of Antibiotics by Lettuce (Lactuca Sativa) Submitted to Chemosphere: 04/17/2020
+Rhizosphere Soil is Key to the Uptake of Antibiotics by Lettuce (Lactuca sativa) Submitted to Chemosphere: 04/17/2020
 Under Review: 04/22/2020